Marina-LA/Conference-Data-Crawler/README.md

 <br>
 <br>

-<div align="center"><strong> ⚠️ This crawler obtains the data using <a href="https://dblp.org">DBLP</a>, <a href="https://openalex.org">OpenAlex</a> and <a href="https://www.semanticscholar.org">Semantic Scholar</a> ⚠️</strong></div>
+<div align="center"><strong>This crawler obtains the data using <a href="https://dblp.org">DBLP</a>, <a href="https://openalex.org">OpenAlex</a> and <a href="https://www.semanticscholar.org">Semantic Scholar</a></strong></div>

 <br>
 <br>

-# :point_right: CRAWLER
+# Conference Data Crawler

 This crawler is composed of three different crawlers, each of which extracts different data that complements each other.

-- ``Base Crawler:`` Extracts the main data from papers published in a conference.
+- **Base Crawler:** Extracts the main data from papers published in a conference.
 This data is extracted using DBLP and OpenAlex.
-- ``Extended Crawler:`` Extracts data related to cited papers and abstracts among others.
+- **Extended Crawler:** Extracts data related to cited papers and abstracts among others.
 The data is extracted from Semantic Scholar (and OpenAlex in certain specific cases).
-- ``Citations Crawler:`` Given the citations extracted with the extended crawler, it extracts information related to the cited papers (authors affiliations, year published, etc.).
+- **Citations Crawler:** Given the citations extracted with the extended crawler, it extracts information related to the cited papers (authors affiliations, year published, etc.).

-# :inbox_tray: Required Libraries
+## Required Libraries

 You can install the required libraries for the project using the following command.